 The Rhino Charge is an off-road one hundred square kilometres rough terrain competition, which aims to raise awareness of environmental issues.
-It is a hype event of Kenya and the location is kept secret until a few days before it starts.
+It is a hype event in Kenya and the location is kept secret until a few days before it starts.

 The profits from The Rhino Charge go to the Rhino Ark Kenya Charitable Trust, an NGO dedicated to the protection of Kenya’s mountain range ecosystems.
-The event was founded in 1989 to raise money for the construction of the Aberdare Electric Fence which was supposed to help dwindling Rhino population in the Aberdare National Park.
+The event was founded in 1989 to raise money for the construction of the Aberdare Electric Fence which was supposed to help the dwindling Rhino population in the Aberdare National Park.

-Usually, it falls on May or June.
+Usually, it falls in May or June.
 The Rhino Charge is a competition that takes its environmental claims very seriously, and thus the maximum number of competitors does not go above 60.
 So sign up now to be among these lucky adventurous environmentalists!